RTEMS/rtems-docs/c-user/glossary.rst

         A term used to describe routines which do not modify themselves or global variables.

+    refinement
+        A *refinement* is a relationship between a specification and its implementation as code.

     region
         An RTEMS object which is used to allocate and deallocate variable size blocks of memory from a dynamically specified area of memory.